Symptoms of dementia – advanced stages

 When your loved one might need a hospice

-In some cases, a person nearing the end of their life may be cared for in a hospice or be supported at home by the community palliative care team.
+In some cases, a person nearing the end of their life will require specialist palliative care.
+They may be cared for in a hospice or be supported at home by a community palliative care team or by support staff from a local hospice.
 Palliative care focuses on reducing physical and psychological distress, and providing support to the family.
 The palliative care team can help in managing symptoms and provide expert advice, generally provided by district nurses.

-We explain what the Mental Capacity Act is, and how the law supports and protects those who are finding it difficult to ...
+We explain the Mental Capacity Act, and how the law protects those who are finding it difficult to make decisions.